-The government’s goal of attaining middle-income status for Uganda in four years, may be achieved but it will not necessarily mean that majority of Ugandans will be better off than they are already, the National Planning Authority (NPA) has warned.
+The government’s goal of attaining middle-income status for Uganda in four years, the National Planning Authority (NPA) has warned.

 The lower middle-income status is a mere statistic, argues the NPA, showing that on average an individual Ugandan, young or old, educated or not, will have attained income of US$1,039 by 2020.
 Currently, Uganda’s per-capita income is US$764 per per person.

 The NPA recently held a sensitization workshop for the public which was aimed at refocusing the debate towards attaining Uganda’s development goals as spelt out in the National Development Plan.

 Whereas the average income target of US$1,039 is part of the NPA’s target, the planning authority says that different players need to go beyond average income to consider other social economic variables such as level of education, access and quality of health care.

 “Attaining middle income with a focus on GNI Per Capita alone should not be Uganda’s preferred approach, but rather a broader focus including improvement in social welfare indicators.

 “For example, whereas Equatorial Guinea and Angola are upper middle income countries, they are doing relatively worse than Uganda on several socio-economic indicators (poverty, maternal mortality, access to water coverage etc) the NPA argues.

 “Nigeria, Ghana, Angola, Swaziland, and Zambia have attained middle income status, their poverty levels are still alarming, that is 46%, 24.2%, 36.6%, 63%, and 60.5% respectively.
 These countries have poverty levels higher than Uganda’s 19.5 % and yet Uganda is still a low income country.
 Thus, middle income based on per capita income alone should not be an end in itself.